Skip to content

 …which generated an immediate backlash, including this particular gem:

 In heaven, four icons of 20th-century literature from Andalucía sit around a table.
 Poet Antonio Machado (born in Sevilla) reads the newspaper headline aloud: “Esperanza Aguirre makes fun of María Jesús Montero’s Andalucían accent.”
 Philosopher & essayist María Zambrano (born in Vélez-Málaga) responds: “You can tell that this woman has read very little.”
-Federico García Lorca (born in Granada) sits silent while poet Rafael Alberti (born in El Puerto de Santa María) says, “And least of all, us.”
+Federico García Lorca (born near Granada) sits silent while poet Rafael Alberti (born in El Puerto de Santa María) says, “And least of all, us.”

 This example demonstrates just how often others use a regional accent in an attempt to ridicule or belittle someone from the south.